SOME OF AFRICA’S MOST VITAL PORTS

-Africa’s coastline, 26 000 kilometres in length, has more than 100 ports, of which just over 50 have the capacity to handle cargo and containers.
+Africa’s coastline, 26 000 kilometers in length, has more than 100 ports, of which just over 50 have the capacity to handle cargo and containers.
 For a continent aiming to unlock the potential of its Blue Economy, Africa is progressing towards an enhanced, efficient and globally-competitive port infrastructure.
-As a specialist African marine fuel supplier providing services at more than 50 of the continents ports, SABT offers you a snapshot tour of 10 of the shipping terminals that are leading the way
+As a specialist African marine fuel supplier providing services at more than 50 of the continents ports, SABT offers you a snapshot tour of 10 of the shipping terminals that are leading the way.

 1. Port of Durban, South Africa

 This Indian Ocean port in the deep south of the continent takes top place amongst Africa’s ports.
 It is the 4th largest port in the Southern Hemisphere, and South Africa’s main cargo and container port.
 In testimony to its efficiencies and world-class facilities, it is the busiest port on the entire African continent.
 Almost two hundred years ago, the 1824 settlers from Europe made a landing here and the strategic potential of what was known as the Bay of Natal was immediately evident.
 They set up a trading post, and the rest is history.

 In the northern reaches of Africa, a ‘new-kid-on-the-block’ has developed at Port Said East.
 With an impressive container terminal that started operations in 2004, this is one of Africa’s newest port developments that boasts state-of-the-art facilities and features.
 It is located at the northern entrance of the Suez Canal, ideally facilitating European trade to and from the Middle East, Asia, East and Southern Africa.
 Whatever it may lack in history, it makes up for in size and volume, speed and productivity.